evanodell/evanodell.com/_posts/2017-06-12-jekyll-plugins-blogging-with-netlify.md

 That's it.
 That's all there is to it.
 The whole process takes less than five minutes, and you end up with a free hosting service that lets you use your own domain with HTTPS, and accepts a whole additional range of Jekyll plugins.
 For example, here I'm citing the Penguin Classics edition of Marx's _Capital Volume I_ {% cite marx1990 %} with [jekyll-scholar](https://github.com/inukshuk/jekyll-scholar), the full citation of which you can see below.

-_Note: I am not affiliated with Netlify in any way.
-Other Jekyll hosting services are available._
+_Note: I am not affiliated with Netlify or Jekyll in any way.
+Other blogging platforms and hosting services are available._

+## References

 {% bibliography --cited %}